Common Questions

 Hawkers and Peddlers

-• By-law 28-2020 prohibits “noises likely to disturb the inhabitants”.
-The Township may grant written permits to allow for noises, generally associated with events or amplified noise, “having regard to the frequency…proposed sound…zoning…and the proposed methods of control over the kind of and level of noise”.
+By-law 28-2020 prohibits "noises likely to disturb the inhabitants."
+The Township may issue written permits for noises typically associated with events or amplified sound.

-• Application is on our website and must include the date, time, type and level of noise, number of guests, event, and must be received at least thirty days prior to the planned event.
+Permit applications must include the date, time, type and level of noise, number of guests, and event details.
+Applications must be received at least 30 days prior to the planned event.

-• If a neighbor is disturbed by noise, even if an exemption has been granted, neighbors are directed to call the OPP.
+If a neighbor is disturbed by noise, even if an exemption has been granted, they should contact the Ontario Provincial Police (OPP).

 Finance/ Taxes